altantopbas/PDF_QA_RAG/README.md

-# 📚 PDF Question-Answering System
+# 📚 RAGMind Agent: AI-Driven Knowledge Extraction from PDF

 A RAG (Retrieval-Augmented Generation) based question-answering system that allows you to upload PDF documents and ask questions about their contents.
 Built using Google Gemini AI and FAISS.